mkachline/guarduino/README.md

 * Monitors reed switches via BOTH "NO" and "NC" pins, thus enabling reliable detection of "Open", "Closed", "Unknown" and "No Power".
 * Monitors (PIR/microwave) motion detectors via BOTH "data" pin AND "power sense" pin, thus enabling reliable detection of "motion", "quiet" and "No power."
 * Supports HomeAssistant MQTT "Auto Discovery", NO "configuration.yaml" changes are needed.
-* Supports monitoring 20 or more concurrent, "two pin" sensors.
+* Supports monitoring multiple (20 or more?) concurrent, "two pin" sensors.
 * Supports two-way toggle and read of HomeAssistant "Switches" via MQTT.
 * Supports reading zero to many DS18x temperature sensors.
 * Supports dynamic icons based on sensor type and current state of the sensor.